Technologicat/mcpyrate/README.md

 ### REPL

-For interactive macro-enabled sessions, we provide an mcpy-enabled equivalent for `code.InteractiveConsole`, as well as an IPython extension.
+For interactive macro-enabled sessions, we provide an macro-enabled equivalent for `code.InteractiveConsole`, as well as an IPython extension.
 See the [REPL system documentation](repl.md).

 ### Syntax

-`mcpy` macros can be used in four forms:
+`mcpyrate` macros can be used in four forms:

 ```python
 # block form